SilasBoyeNissen/Circling-in-on-Convective-Self-Aggregation/README.md

-"The lack of cold pool interactions initiate self-aggregation"
+"The lack of cold pool interactions can initiate convective self-aggregation"